There I was. 18 years old. And I didn't have a clue.

 The Total Money Makeover

-The basic steps of having an emergency fund, using the debt snowball, investing in mutual funds/index funds and ultimately, paying off your mortgage are all great things.
-In fact, the only part of Dave’s overall plan that I differ on is his view that nobody should use credit cards.
+The basic steps of having an emergency fund, using the debt snowball, investing in a Betterment IRA and ultimately, paying off your mortgage are all great things.
+In fact, the only part of Dave's overall plan that I differ on is his view that nobody should use credit cards.

 Why Dave is Right, But I Still Love Credit Cards